mbusb/mbusb.github.io/page_guide.md

 * Reboot your system to choose your favourite distro as persistence menu will be added automatically to menu entry.

-Note: Few users have reported that Debian persistence option does'nt work properly.
+Note: Few users have reported that Debian persistence option doesn't work properly.

 ---